ntop/ntopng/doc/src/advanced_features/icinga2.rst

 ===================

-ntopng integrates with `Icinga2 <https://icinga.com/>`_ by means of a check plugin :code:`check_ntopng.py`, opensource and freely available.
+ntopng integrates with `Icinga2 <https://icinga.com/>`_ by means of a check plugin :code:`check_ntopng.py`, open source and freely available.

 The plugin connects to the ntopng REST API to query for host alerts.
 Specifically, it queries: